chndlrx/chndlrx.github.io/_posts/2026-05-06-how-to-build-ai-hackbots.md

 ## settings.json

 `.claude/settings.json` is where you tell Claude Code which commands it can run without asking for permission.
 It's a simple allow/deny list.
-Tighten it according to your appetite for risk.

 ```json
 {